kristinaleilani/kristinaleilani.github.io/_pages/teachingoutreach.md

 * Gel electrophoresis
 * PCR
 * Western Blot
 * DNA barcoding
 * Fragment analysis

+I also gave a guest lecture on applications of DNA barcoding for wildlife conservation, covering my own experiences in phylogeography, detecting endangered species in eDNA, and evaluating diet with metabarcoding.

 <p>&nbsp;</p>

 **Evolution** <br />

-TA for one semester of upper-division lecture/discussion course at the University of Texas at Austin.
+Teaching Assistant for one semester of upper-division lecture/discussion course at the University of Texas at Austin.

 I led discussions on: